-March 23 - May 1 (with an optional 1 week Spring Vacation)
+March 23 - May 1 (with an optional 1 week Spring Vacation to May 8)

 This course is designed to help language educators discover the resources available and develop the skills necessary to integrate a social justice perspective into their language courses at all levels.
 By considering best practices, educators will strengthen their ability to plan units that will target both language learning objectives and social justice learning objectives.
 Utilizing the concepts of Understanding by Design, publications from the American Council on the Teaching of Foreign Languages (ACTFL) specific to language unit planning and curricular development, and the principles of social justice education, participants in this course will discuss the reasons for adding a social justice basis to their language courses and work through the steps necessary to effectively plan lessons and units with such a perspective in mind.
 Through weekly discussions with classmates and the instructor, readings and resources reflecting best language teaching practices, and scaffolded assignments, course participants will develop a unit that integrates language learning outcomes and social justice learning outcomes.
 (Open to teachers of all languages at every level.
 Course conducted in English by Joseph Parodi-Brown.)

 Students who matriculate into an Instructor-Facilitated course should adhere to the dates listed on the website.
 Final coursework should be submitted within one week after the course end date.
 Course extensions beyond one week are subject to a $50 fee.

 - PEDD 9133 University of the Pacific: $850